chungkn1400/freewebcar_chung/freewebcar_chung/README.txt

 T => tourelle view

-apikey : to increase google static maps api quota (some thousands to 20000/day per key) see "apikey.txt" file you can also get your own bing static maps api key (50000 maps/day per key) see "apikeybing.txt" file use shift+B to switch between google/bing imagery.
+use shift+B to switch between google/bing imagery.

 download  freewebcar_save.zip : sample scenary save files (.save+.townxy3 pairs to copy to /save/ folder )